 Read the full programme for the event here.

 Work in Progress

 Isabel's epic poem Souk - a journey through the towns, cities & countryside of 21st century Morocco - had its first outing at London's Loose Muse in April 2017.
 Inspired by her time spent in the country, Souk will now be developed into a multi-sensory experience, combining elements of Oud accompaniment in performance, photography by Jules Steele and Andrew Borge and design by Kerry Andrews.
-Watch this space!
+This will be augmented by a chapbook of the poem featuring some of the images, due for publication at the end of May.
+Watch this space for more details!

 Featuring some of Wash House’s star performers, designed & produced by Emma, Alarms & Excursions brings to life Lewis Carroll’s dark & epic poem, telling the story of the ill-fated expedition to hunt & capture the Snark.
 The debut performance took place in Nico’s Kitchen as part of the 2016 St Leonard’s Festival curated by our friends at 111 Collectiff.
 Isabel was ably assisted by Ros Balp, Tony Peek and Antony Mair, all poets residing in Hastings.
 The audience helped us in our quest, bringing along plenty of chalk, railway shares, bubbles and coats.
 This is a work in progress with further ideas for developing the piece next year.

 Warp and Weft tells the story of 500 years in the history of one of east London’s best known streets, from the Brikk Leyne of the Middle Ages to the melting pot of culture that this street is today.